microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Monitoring Supply Voltage using HLVD
+# Monitoring Supply Voltage using HLVD of PIC18F47Q10 microcontroller

 # Introduction
 Many of the PIC microcontrollers have a High/Low-Voltage Detect (HLVD) module that can be used to monitor the device voltage (VDD) and indicate the user if voltage has decreased below a specified voltage or increased above a specified voltage.
 This is a programmable circuit that sets a device voltage trip point and the direction of change from that point (positive going, negative going or both).
 This feature is useful in battery monitoring applications.